+By Ruth Lambert.
+Last Updated 29th January 2021.
+Welcome to our guide on personal protective equipment claims and PPE claims.
 One of the ways employers are expected to safeguard their workforce or employees is through the provision of what is known as Personal Protective Equipment (PPE).
 The purpose of the PPE is to safeguard or shield workers from potential hazards in the workplace.
 Unfortunately, there will always be a risk of injury in the workplace, no matter how committed employers are to safety and prevention.
 However, as this problem exists, the use of Personal Protective Equipment should diminish these risks.
 As a result, any issue resulting from an inadequate protective equipment accident may be liable for a compensation claim.

 One important thing every employee should always remember is that it is the duty of the employer to provide a safe working environment and safe personal protective equipment for its employees.
-Therefore, when an accident caused by lack of health and safety protective equipment occurs, the liability may belong to the employer.
+Therefore, when an accident caused by a lack of health and safety protective equipment occurs, the liability may belong to the employer.

 This aim of this guide is to talk about protective equipment work accident compensation claims for those who have a valid reason to make a claim.
 In this guide, we will try to answer many frequently asked questions on this subject.
 By the time you have finished reading this guide, you should be able to understand what and how to make any compensation claim based on an accident caused by protective equipment.
 To make things easier, we have included our contact details at the bottom of the guide for anyone in need of additional advice.

 - A guide to claiming for an injury caused by inadequate protective equipment.